Mike Leigh to head Berlin Film Festival Jury

 In 1993, Mike Leigh won Best Director at the Cannes Film Festival for Naked, starring David Thewlis.
 Three years later, his mother-daughter drama Secrets & Lies, featuring Oscar nominees Brenda Blethyn and Marianne Jean-Baptiste, won the Palme d’Or.

-Nearly a decade later, after being snubbed by the powers-that-be at Cannes Vera Drake won the Golden Lion at the 2004 Venice Film Festival, in addition to earning Leigh a Best Director BAFTA and Imelda Staunton a Best Actress Oscar nomination.
+Nearly a decade later, after being snubbed by the powers-that-be at Cannes Vera Drake won the 2004 Venice Film Festival’s Golden Lion, in addition to earning Leigh a Best Director BAFTA and Imelda Staunton a Best Actress Oscar nomination.

 Four years later, Happy-Go-Lucky earned Sally Hawkins the Best Actress Silver Bear at the Berlin Film Festival.